 So humans ate a naturally low-carb diet.
 In fact, they were probably frequently in ketosis.
 (1) This is a state in which the body burns fat for fuel instead of carbs/sugar/glucose.
 The process produces ketones in the urine, hence the name.
 But the important part is: when you limit your carbs your body burns the fat you have instead.
 That’s what ketosis does, and did for our slim, active ancestors.

 This, in addition to a natural appetite suppressant effect from protein and fats, is why being in ketosis works so well.
 You feel full, and you’re burning fat.
-And it’s not woo or a pill or some incredibly restrictive regimen; in fact, it’s quite natural.
+And it’s not with a pill or some incredibly restrictive regimen; in fact, it’s quite natural.

 The problem is that we no longer are naturally restricted on how much fruit we can eat.
 Our ancestors went out of ketosis when they got a hold of a bunch of crabapples or a few handfuls of berries, and they probably had a nice long nap afterward as their blood sugar rose, then fell quickly.
 But the next day it was business as usual: a very low-carb diet, and a few days later, ketosis.